FAIRmat-NFDI/nomad-perovskite-solar-cells-database/docs/index.md

 ### Key Features

-- The perovksite soalr cell database.
+- The perovskite solar cell database.
 - A database of ions used in halide perovskites.
 - A schema to create standarized perovskite composition entries.
 - Integration with NOMAD for data exploration and access via the API.